 - Use an online platform.
 Using an online platform like the Therapy Group of DC can help you find therapists that match your preferences and availability.
 Online platforms typically offer short descriptions with each therapist’s credentials, years of experience, and theoretical orientation, along with options for scheduling an appointment.
 If you think a particular psychologist would be a good match, consider browsing their personal website or social media accounts to find out more about their accreditation, past experience, and education in clinical psychology.

 Ultimately, the best way to find a psychologist near you is to trust your instincts.
 Above all else, choosing a new therapist is all about finding someone you feel safe and comfortable opening up to.
 Although therapy can be challenging, you should always feel like your therapist is someone you like and respect.

 During your search, give yourself enough time and space to schedule initial appointments with potential therapists before committing to one, and remember that it’s perfectly acceptable to say “no“ if a particular psychologist doesn’t feel like a good fit.
 Putting your mental health in the hands of the right person is essential, and finding a good therapist can and often does take time.

-When you’re ready to start your search, reach out to a licensed psychologist through the Therapy Group of DC.
+When you’re ready to start your search, reach out to a licensed psychologist near me through the Therapy Group of DC.
 We know that finding a psychologist can be complicated, especially given the stress and uncertainty of the current coronavirus pandemic.
-Whether you’re interested in teletherapy or in-person sessions, the mental healthcare professionals at the Therapy Group of NYC can help you navigate life’s challenges, find new ways to cope with stress, and start feeling better.
+Whether you’re interested in teletherapy or in-person sessions, the mental healthcare professionals at the Therapy Group of DC can help you navigate life’s challenges, find new ways to cope with stress and start feeling better.